tembo-io/pg_vectorize/CONTRIBUTING.md

 The following can be found within the this project's README, under [Vector Search Example](https://github.com/tembo-io/pg_vectorize/blob/main/README.md#vector-search-example).

-Begin by creating a `producs` table with the dataset that comes included with `pg_vectorize`.
+Begin by creating a `products` table with the dataset that comes included with `pg_vectorize`.

 ```sql
 CREATE TABLE products (LIKE vectorize.example_products INCLUDING ALL);